John-Anthony-L/gcp_cookie_delivery_agent/README.md

    # 1. Ensure Calendar API is enabled in Google Cloud Console
    # 2. Navigate to: "APIs & Services" → "OAuth consent screen"
    # 3. User Type: Make sure you selected "External" (not Internal)
-   # 4. Test users: Add your personal Gmail account as a test user
+   # 4. Test users: Add your secondary Gmail account as a test user
+   # 5. For Argolis users: Corporate accounts won't work - must use secondary account
    ```